Local rigidity of self-joinings and factors of pro-nilsystems: Local rigidity of joinings of nilsystems

 Before proving Proposition \ref{prop:neighbourhood_diag_joining_graph}, let us compare it with the classical case of rotations on compact abelian groups.
-Let

-be an ergodic compact abelian group rotation\footnote{By a compact abelian group rotation, we mean that $Z$ is a compact metrizable abelian group, $m_Z$ is its Haar probability measure, and $T$ is the rotation by a fixed element of $Z$.}, where
+Let $(Z, m_Z, T)$ be an ergodic compact abelian group rotation\footnote{By a compact abelian group rotation, we mean that $Z$ is a compact metrizable abelian group, $m_Z$ is its Haar probability measure, and $T$ is the rotation by a fixed element of $Z$.}, where

 is the rotation by $\alpha \in Z$.
 A standard result on joinings of rotations shows that every ergodic self-joining of $(Z, m_Z, T)$ is the image under some translation of the Haar measure of the closed subgroup